Writing an Original TV Drama Serial

 Monday 12 April

-Our guest producer TBC will talk about their work and lead a masterclass which focuses on the now honed pitch (50 word) and outline for the serial as a whole (350 words) – with focus on three students’ work.
+Our guest producer Julie Gardner, co founder of Bad Wold Productions, will talk about her work on shows such as Doctor Who, Life on Mars, Ashes to Ashes, Being Human etc. and lead a masterclass which focuses on the now honed pitch (50 word) and outline for the serial as a whole (350 words) – with focus on three students’ work.

 Plotting the Pilot